Separation is Optimal for LQR under Intermittent Feedback: Symmetric Policies

-Alternatively, the same decoupling of information can arise even when the switch is not physically co-located with the controller.
-Specifically, if the controller does not have knowledge of the switching policy—namely, it does not have access to the decision rule \( f_k(I^\mathcal{S}_{k}) \) governing the switching actions—then the dependency chain in~\eqref{eqn:dep_chain_Wk} is likewise broken.
+Alternatively, the same decoupling of information can arise even when the scheduler is not physically co-located with the controller.
+Specifically, if the controller does not have knowledge of the scheduling policy—namely, it does not have access to the decision rule \( f_k(I^\mathcal{S}_{k}) \) governing the scheduling actions—then the dependency chain in~\eqref{eqn:dep_chain_Wk} is likewise broken.
 A similar modeling assumption is adopted in~\cite{aggarwal2025interq}, where this dependency is implicitly removed as well.
+At this point, we emphasize the following critical observation: